 Active Directory Installation

 The Windows Roaming Client can be mass distributed via Active Directory by creating a Group Policy Object (GPO).
-Through the use of Microsoft Transform (MST) files, you can also integrate any of the command-line options listed above along with the installer.
-This means that you can smoothly deploy the client with preset tags, show/hide the tray icon, and associate the client to a specific network location.
+Using Microsoft Transform (MST) files, you can integrate any of the command-line options listed above with the installer.
+This means you can smoothly deploy the client with preset tags, show/hide the tray icon, and associate the client with a specific network location.

 The image below shows what the final result looks like in the management panel.
-Roaming Clients will have a name, one or more tags, and will be associated to a certain site.
-Policies and block pages can be assigned to groups of clients, or even just to one.
-This ensures you have the capability to be as specific as possible in your filtering.
+Roaming Clients will have a name, one or more tags, and will be associated with a particular site.
+Policies and block pages can be assigned to groups of clients or even just to one.
+This ensures you can be as specific as possible in your filtering.

 Active Directory Install Procedure